 I hope this Raspberry Pi boot from USB tutorial has shown you how easy it is to set up your Raspberry Pi so that it can boot the operating system from a USB storage device instead of the Micro SD Card.

-If you have any feedback on this guide on booting from a USB device, then feel free to post on our forums.
+If you have any feedback on this guide on booting from a USB device, then feel free to post a comment below.